Studying the effect of phonon coherence and inflow on hydrogen bond formation in the $[(\mathrm{H}_2\mathrm{O})_2]^m$ cluster: Hydrogen-bonded model

 \section{Hydrogen-bonded model}

-The target model describing the system of two $\rm{H}_2\rm{O}$ molecules connected by a hydrogen bond is shown in panels (a) and (b) of Fig. \ref{fig:HBModel}.
-The states describing proton micro-vibrations are shown as $\Phi_1$ and $\Phi_0$ in panel (b): $\Phi_1$ means the proton is at the critical point where it is attracted by the oxygen atom; $\Phi_0$ indicates that the proton is stretched to a certain distance, at which point a hydrogen bond is formed and a phonon is released.
+The target model describing the system of two $\mathrm{H}_2\mathrm{O}$ molecules connected by a hydrogen bond is shown in panels (a) and (b) of Fig.~\ref{fig:HBModel}.
+The states describing proton micro-vibrations are shown as $\Phi_1$ and $\Phi_0$ in panel (b): $\Phi_1$ corresponds to the proton at the critical point, where it is attracted to the oxygen atom; $\Phi_0$ corresponds to the proton stretched to a distance at which a hydrogen bond is formed and a phonon is released.